Rocked By Scandal, Virginia’s Next Governor Could Be Decided By A Ceramic Bowl

 That is, unless Fairfax also step down in light of a recently reinvigorated sexual assault allegation from 2004, which has now put the lieutenant governor’s political future in jeopardy as well.

 Congratulations, such as they would be, would then be extended to the commonwealth’s attorney general, Mark Herring.
-Herring, however, may throw a wrench into Virgina’s diligent gubernatorial succession planning with his admission that, like his boss, he too has spent time in blackface, as part of a rapper costume at a college party in 1980.
+Herring, however, may throw a wrench into Virginia’s diligent gubernatorial succession planning with his admission that, like his boss, he too has spent time in blackface, as part of a rapper costume at a college party in 1980.

 In this scenario, it could be possible that Virginia’s top three Democrats could each vacate their positions, ostensibly in unison.
 Democratic Party leaders in Virginia have already begun to pressure Northam for a resignation and have indicated that the allegations against Fairfax are indeed serious.
 The extent of any fallout from Herring’s blackface admission is not yet clear.